CA NATIONAL GUARD ARMORY BUILDING

 Mark Norris, chairman of the Salinas Historic Resources Board, emphasizes the armory's community value, stating, "It was home to the soldiers who (fought in World War II) in Bataan, and it served as a collection point for the Japanese internment camps.
 This is a very significant building in Salinas history."
 The armory's architecture reflects the design philosophies of the era, showcasing the importance and pride of the National Guard's presence in the community.

-In 2012, the Salinas Police Activities League (PAL) signed a 10-year lease to use the armory as its headquarters.
+In 2012, the Salinas Police Activities League (PAL) leased the building to use the armory as its headquarters.
 PAL, a nonprofit organization, aims to keep children off the streets and provide them with opportunities through sports, education, and cultural programs.
 John Fair, project manager for the armory's renovation, envisions a bright future for the building: "Absolutely, this building has a future.
 We're working to bring it back to useable space."

 The armory's transformation into PAL's headquarters represents a new chapter in its history, continuing its legacy as a center for community engagement and support.